Explore the benefits of reading to dogs

 "Research has shown that reading to dogs can provide children with many benefits such as emotional and social skills," Guide Dogs NSW/ACT's Therapy Dogs Coordinator, Sam O'Keeffe said.

 "Reading to Dogs programs have gained popularity overseas because of the far-reaching benefits," she said.
 "When reading to a dog, some children feel that it becomes less difficult for them to be able to read aloud at school and it also encourages them to start reading more often at home, especially to their pets."

 "The emotional benefits also play a big role in the reading to dogs program.
 Most children really enjoy reading to a dog as they know the dogs won't judge if a word is mispronounced."

-Finding dogs with a perfect calm nature to participate in the program was easy for Guide Dogs, who have run a Pets As Therapy (PAT) companion dog program for more than 30 years.
+Finding dogs with a perfect calm nature to participate in the program was easy for Guide Dogs, who have run a Therapy Dog companion dog program for more than 30 years.

 The program places carefully selected companion dogs with people who may be disadvantaged due to age, illness disability or isolation at no cost to that person.

 "Therapy dogs can play a particularly important role in the emotional and physical development of children, by providing a source of love and companionship," Sam said.

 During the Fringe Festival, children will be given the opportunity to read to Milo and Finn for 15 minutes, while sitting in a bean bag and interacting with the dog, such as giving him a pat.